To share this content with an AI assistant

 S

 Beryllium, magnesium, calcium, strontium, barium and radium make up this family.
-Their chemistry is dominated by the +2 state; their oxides form strong bases (lye, lime water) when dissolved in water.
+Their chemistry is dominated by the +2 state; their oxides form basic hydroxides (lime water Ca(OH)₂, baryta Ba(OH)₂) when dissolved in water.

 Calcium and magnesium are essential to biology (bones, chlorophyll) and very abundant in the Earth's crust.
 Barium and strontium have medical uses (digestive imaging, bone treatments); radium is radioactive and was used in the early days of radiotherapy.